- We do not offer degree courses. Our qualifications are Diplomas or Certificate levels.

 - Paralegals are not being employed as cheaper replacements for Barristers and Solicitors so their level of competency does not need to equate with that of qualified lawyers.

-- Paralegals can specialise in one area of law, therefore we do not insist that they cover a myriad of law subjects at once.
+- Paralegals can specialize in one area of law, therefore, we do not insist that they cover a myriad of law subjects at once.
 We concentrate on the most popular law subjects enabling them to start their careers sooner.
 Should they wish, at a later stage, to expand their practise area, they can always add-on law subjects to their existing portfolio.

-Paralgals are assistants to lawyers and they work under their supervision.
-They are unregulated and therefore accreditation nor licensing is not a requirement.
+Paralegals are assistants to lawyers and they work under their supervision.
+The paralegal profession in Canada remains unregulated, therefore accreditation or licensing is not a requirement.
 One exception is within the province of Ontario, which grants Paralegals a licence to operate independently.
-All other provinces do not require Paralegals to become licensed but they must be able to show sufficient competency either from previous work experience or from having a Diploma of College Studies.
+All other provinces do not require Paralegals to become licensed but they must be able to show sufficient competency either from previous work experience or from having a Diploma or Certificate of College Studies.

 Paralegals are not required to cover all aspects of Law.
 They are not required to complete a law degree.
 They are employed to have specific legal knowledge in order to perform legal duties relating to legal research, court applications, client care, carry out legal searches and registrations, legal aid applications and so on.
 It is imperative that their studies include foundations of law and procedural law.